colby-reynolds/mtg-card-info-app/README.md

 ## Project status

 The initial product-definition stage is complete.
 The product brief, core product decisions, and canonical mobile card-page structure are approved.
-The project is ready to begin low-fidelity prototyping.
+Low-fidelity prototyping is now underway, beginning with the card page.
 No application stack has been selected and no production code has been written.

-The next step is a low-fidelity clickable prototype.
-That prototype will be tested with Magic players and collectors before technical design and development begin.
+The current step is to review and refine the card-page prototype before expanding the clickable flow to Home/Search and Search Results.
+The completed prototype will be tested with Magic players and collectors before technical design and development begin.

 ## Current roadmap

 1. Organize the product definition — **Complete**
-2. Create low-fidelity mobile wireframes — **Next**
+2. Create low-fidelity mobile wireframes — **In progress**
 3. Test the concept with players and collectors
 4. Complete technical discovery
 5. Build the MVP